MATTER 360 Impact

 By giving these items a second chance to do what they were created to do – save lives – everyone wins.
 The donating hospitals reduce their landfill footprint and the receiving hospitals are able to improve the quality of healthcare for their patients.

-Because of these valued hospital partners here in the United States, MATTER is not only able to help improve healthcare in under-resourced areas, but we’re also able to respond quickly to crises around the world.
-Currently, MATTER is shipping critical items to war-torn cities in Ukraine, thanks to supplies and equipment specifically donated by Allina Health.
-Read our Project Ukraine Relief blog post to learn more about our relief efforts in Ukraine.
+Because of our valued partners here in the United States, MATTER is not only able to help improve healthcare in under-resourced areas, but we’re also able to respond quickly to crises around the world.

 We all have a part to play in helping to keep our environment as healthy as possible for ourselves and future generations.
 Thankfully, some of the very best healthcare systems here in Minnesota and around the country are doing their part and we want to recognize that on Global Recycling Day.
 At MATTER, we’re honored to help them achieve their sustainability goals to positively impact the environment and improve their communities.